jlutteringer/jlutteringer.github.io/Tabletop RPG/Sci-Fi RPG/classes.md

 * Duration: Round
 * Range: Melee
 * Target: Area[Burst[Weapon]]
 * Any creature which does not have cover and is moving in the area immediately triggers an opportunity attack from the Commando.
 This opportunity attack does not consume a reaction.
-If a target is hit in this manner, they immediately lose all remaining movement.
+If a target is hit in this manner, it immediately loses all remaining movement.

 The Commando applies supressive fire over an area, locking down all combatants.
 For the duration, if any enemy moves out of cover they immedaitely trigger the Commando's opportunity attack.
 The stopping power of these shots is so great that it causes the vicim to lose all of their remaining movement if struck.